aaronamran/Browser-Notepad/README.md

 1. Clone this repository to your local machine.
 2. Open the `index.html` file in your web browser.

 You can start using the text editor to input and edit text.
-The toolbar provides options to output, clear, paste, copy, and download the text.

-## Dark Mode

-This text editor includes an "Enable Dark Mode" button, which allows you to switch between light and dark modes for a different visual experience.
-Click the button to toggle dark mode on and off.

 ## JavaScript Code

-The text editor uses JavaScript to handle various features, such as text input, editing, and tool actions.
-The provided JavaScript code (`script.js`) is responsible for these functionalities.
+The text editor uses JavaScript to handle various functions, such as creating and deleting notes.
+All created notes are stored in the local storage of the browser.

-- `displayAbout`: Displays an alert with information about the project.
-- `displayTutorial`: Displays an alert with a tutorial on using the buttons.
-- `outputText`: Saves and displays the input text.
-- `clearText`: Clears the text area.
-- `switchDarkMode`: Toggles dark mode on and off.
-- `pasteText`: Pastes text from the clipboard.
-- `copyText`: Copies text to the clipboard.
-- `downloadFile`: Function to download text as a specified file.

 ## Contributing